 (…existing texts….)

-All mesh STAs in an MBSS use the same group cipher suite.
+All mesh STAs in an MBSS use the same group data cipher suite and group management cipher suite (if present).
 Mesh STAs establish authenticated peerings with each other using the AMPE protocol (see 14.6 (Authenticated mesh peering exchange (AMPE))).
-In AMPE, mesh STAs negotiate a pairwise cipher suite, and establish a mesh PTKSA(#240), to protect individually addressed frames and state a group cipher suite and establish a mesh GTKSA to process incoming group addressed frames from a peer.
+In AMPE, mesh STAs negotiate a pairwise cipher suite, and establish a mesh PTKSA(#240), to protect individually addressed frames and state a group data cipher suite and establish a mesh GTKSA to process incoming group addressed frames from a peer.

 (…existing texts….)